UPDATE 21 June, 2019 - Longest day of the year

 As for the Northern Lights

 If you travel with your four legged friends (of the canine species), you're in luck!
-We have an off-leash dog park, it isn't the biggest dog park in Ontario by any means, but it is the absolute easiest to access from Highway 11 over a 1,800 km length from Barrie Ontario to end of Highway 11 near Kenora Ontario!
+We are building an off-leash dog park, it isn't the biggest dog park in Ontario by any means, but it is the absolute easiest to access from Highway 11 over a 1,800 km length from Barrie Ontario to end of Highway 11 near Kenora Ontario!
 The approximately 100' x 60' area is a completely fenced and double gated off leash park.
 Our Dog Park also has an exclusive area for the more petite or timid dogs that don't particularly care to associate with the behemoth class of dogs.
 Access is free if you are staying in the RV park overnight, if you are just passing through there is a fee to let your dog enjoy the park.
-Benchs are available to sit and relax while your dog gets all the traveling kinks out, you can always buy an Ole Smokes Coffee and enjoy the newest and most convenient dog park along Ontario's Northern Corridor!
+Benches are available to sit and relax while your dog gets all the travelling kinks out, you can always buy an Ole Smokes Coffee and enjoy the newest and most convenient dog park along Ontario's Northern Corridor!
 If you travel with your cat, well unfortunately we can't help you there.
-This region is 189,000 square kilometers of wilderness up here and we can't be helping find your feline who has always wanted to climb every spruce and birch tree from Lake Superior to Hudson's Bay!
+This region is 189,000 square kilometres of wilderness up here and we can't be helping find your feline who has always wanted to climb every spruce and birch tree from Lake Superior to Hudson's Bay!

 The highway 11 snowmobile trails meander from Smooth Rock Falls to Hearst but have very limited areas accessible for fuel, food, coffee and restrooms.
 We are almost smack dab in the middle with approximately 70 kilometres to each town east or west.
 The trail system spans from Cochrane and Timmins westward to Hearst and Hornepayne and is rated as some of the best snowmobiling trails in the world.
 With names like Gateway to the North Trail and Lumberjack Loop passing directly through Opaz who can pass up stopping at a place named Heaven 11 Plaza while at the crossroads of the Lumberjack Loop and Gateway to the North Trail?
 Heaven 11 is the only station where the sled trails touch the back of a fuel station, cafe, store and restrooms from Smooth Rock Falls to Hearst, which is approximately 140 kilometres (as the sled dogs run) making it a logical stop for fuelling, both yourself and your machines.
 A sample of the trail system available is viewable at the adventurnord.ca

 We hope there is plenty to offer you whether you are a resident of Opasatika, live in the area, just passing through, commuting or a truck driver.
+Trailer clearance is 14' 2" which is sufficient for most standard van trailers.

 Please stop by and see what there is to see,